cyberark/conjur-api-java/CONTRIBUTING.md

 ### Access to Conjur Registry (for contributing to testing ONLY)
 To contribute to testing, you will need both the Conjur OSS and DAP (Enterprise).
 You shouldn't have a problem pulling down the OSS image, but to pull the Enterprise image, you must be granted access to the Conjur registry.

-You will want to get in contact with the Infrastructure team via our [Slack](https://slackin-conjur.herokuapp.com/) to be granted access.
+You will want to get in contact with the Infrastructure team via the [CyberArk Commons](https://discuss.cyberarkcommons.org/) to be granted access.
 If you have been granted access, run: `docker login registry.tld`.

 _NOTE:_ Your password should be the API key given to you by the Infrastructure team.